Caterpillar is a well-known American company that manufactures mining and construction equipment.

 Volvo CE is part of the Volvo group and competes with Caterpillar in many areas.

 The company is one of the industry leaders for equipment such as agricultural haulers and wheel loaders.

-The company has helped to pioneer compact construction equipment as well as road development and excavation equipment.
+It has helped to pioneer compact construction equipment as well as road development and excavation equipment.

-The Swedish company has its headquarters in Gothenburg, Sweden.
+This Swedish company has its headquarters in Gothenburg, Sweden.

 Despite Caterpillar’s substantial revenue and brand recognition, Volvo CE is aggressively expanding to compete with Caterpillar.